Glen Of Imaal Terrier | Dog Breed Info, Pictures, Facts & Traits

 Purebred dogs are often susceptible to a myriad of health concerns.
 But the Glen of Imaal Terrier is a very hardy breed.
 There aren’t many known health problems that commonly plague this breed, though there are just a few that you should keep an eye out for.

 Though they’re loaded with classic Terrier spunk, the Glen of Imaal Terrier is a toned-down version of its Terrier cousins.
 But they still have that bold personality that once came in handy when these short but long dogs were used as hunters in the rugged backcountry of Ireland.
-Despite their small size, these dogs are powerful enough to pull badgers and foxes that are larger them from their holes, so don’t underestimate them.
+Despite their small size, these dogs are powerful enough to pull badgers and foxes that are larger from their holes, so don’t underestimate them.

 These dogs make more than great hunters though.
 They also make excellent companions.
 Despite their independent streak, they’re loving and loyal pets that will offer you a lifetime of love and affection.